jsvine/WRIT1-CE9741/_posts/weeks/week-02.md

 ### Post-class assignments

-- Much like last week, find a new dataset and interview it.
-Write a brief introduction to the dataset.
-Then, using the techniques we learned in class, do some basic analysis on the data.
-Find relevant means, medians, modes, and percentages.
-Depending on the particulars of the dataset, you might also want to do time-based analysis, or calculate by-group statistics.
+- Much like last week, find a new dataset and interview it, taking notes.
+Then, using any of the techniques we learned in class, do some basic analysis on the data: maximums, minimums, counts, sums, averages, et cetera.
 Write about what you found, what worked, what didn't work, what conclusions you can draw, and any problems you encountered with the data.
 - [CodeCademy Web Fundamentals: HTML Basics II](http://www.codecademy.com/courses/web-beginner-en-y2Yjd/)
 - [CodeCademy Web Fundamentals: HTML Basics III](http://www.codecademy.com/courses/web-beginner-en-f8mcL/)